rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ## Tabbed content within a document

 Formatting tabbed content is similar to admonitions.
 Instead of three exclamation marks or question marks, it begins with three equal signs.
 All the admonition formatting (4 spaces and so on) applies to this content.
 For example, a document might need a different procedure for a different Rocky Linux version.
 When using tabbed content for versions, the most recent release of Rocky Linux should come first.
-At the time of this writing, that was 9.0:
+At the time of this writing, it was 9.0:

 === "9.0"